 ArborGen hopes its GE “cold-tolerant” Eucalyptus will become widely planted for pulp and biomass.
 But eucalyptus trees are not native to the United States and are known to become invasive, displacing native wildlife and plants in various areas around the country and increasing wildfire risk.
 Click here for more information on the case.

 U.S. government approval of GE eucalyptus trees sets a dangerous precedent to allow other experimental GE forest trees, including poplar and pine, that would inevitably and irreversibly contaminate native trees with destructive GE traits, devastating forest ecosystems and wildlife.
 Once GE trees escape, there is no way to call them back.
 The only way to stop genetic contamination of native forests is to ban the commercial release of GE trees before it is too late.

 May 4, 2010, Press Release – New Studies Expose Potential Risks of GMO Trees

 Claire Williams of the National Evolutionary Synthesis Center (NESCent) in the U.S. and her colleagues have found that pollen from the loblolly pine can still germinate after drifting long distances.
 Williams and her colleagues used a hand-held device called a spore sampler to capture and analyze pollen found off the southeastern coast of the U.S. Sampling by helicopter and by ferry, they found viable pine pollen as far as 2,000 feet in the air and 25 miles offshore.“Until then, the highest pine pollen had ever been found in the atmosphere was 1000 feet,” comments Williams.
 The research findings have been published in the American Journal of Botany.

-- Click here to read the CBAN briefing to the United Nations meeting.
+- CBAN briefing to the United Nations meeting.
 (6 pages)

-- This briefing is a critique of the background document prepared by the Secretariat of the Convention on Biological Diversity.
+- Background Document: Secretariat of the Convention on Biological Diversity.
 (17 pages)